vmkcom/dropbox-js/doc/development.md

 [Mocha's exclusive tests](http://visionmedia.github.com/mocha/#exclusive-tests)
 (`it.only` and `describe.only`) are very useful for quickly iterating while figuring out a bug.

+### Chrome Application / Extension Testing

+The tests for Chrome apps / extensions require manual intervention right now.

+The `cake chrometest` command will open a Google Chrome instance.
+The `dropbox.js Test Suite` application must be clicked.

 ### Fully Automated Tests